-Biomedical Informatics Shared Resource is enabled by the equipment groupings listed below.
+Biomedical Informatics shared resource is enabled by the equipment groupings listed below.
 The equipment supports the research computing initiative of the Institute.
-The Biomedical Informatics Shared Resource also supports the Institutional file server.
+The Biomedical Informatics shared resource also supports the Institutional file servers.

 |PMI / Data Warehouse|

 |Server||Dell||PowerEdge R620||2 x Intel(R) Xeon(R) CPU E5-2620 0 @ 2.00GHz (6 cores, 12 threads)||96GB||2.2TB||2||Data Warehouse Database Server|

 |Server||Dell||PowerEdge R920||2 x Intel(R) Xeon(R) CPU E7-8893 v2 @ 3.40GHz (6 core, 12 threads)||256GB||2.2TB||1||Informatica VM Host|

 |Server||Dell||PowerEdge R620||2 x Intel(R) Xeon(R) CPU E5-2620 0 @ 2.00GHz (6 core, 12 threads)||160GB||2.2TB||1||BioFortis VM Host|

 |Server||Dell||PowerEdge R620||2 x Intel(R) Xeon(R) CPU E5-2660 v2 @ 2.20GHz||96GB||8TB||1||Extract VM Host|

 |Server||Dell||PowerEdge R610||2 x Intel(R) Xeon(R) CPU E5645 @ 2.40GHz (6 core, 12 threads)||32GB||32GB||1||Caisis VM Host|

 |Server||HP||ProLiant DL560||4 x Intel(R) Xeon(R) CPU E5-4607 0 @ 2.20GHz||96GB||1TB||1||Research Fileserver|